 A decision will be made to determine if the applicant's floral art knowledge and abilities are at the level to allow the applicant to participate in the On-site Hands-on Examination component.

 STEP ONE - Questionnaire and Sample

-The Step One package must be purchased ($175) on or before March 31st and must be submitted back to CAFA by April 15th with the completed questionnaire and the photographs.
-Step one for the following year can be purchased from September 1st through to March 31st.
+The Step One package must be purchased ($195) and submitted back to CAFA on or before April 30th, 2022 with the completed questionnaire and the photographs.

-Upon successful completion and passing of the Step One component, the candidate will receive by mail and/or e-mail, by April 30th of the same year, a letter from the President notifying them of successful completion.
+Upon successful completion and passing of the Step One component, the candidate will receive by mail and/or e-mail, by May 31st, 2022, a letter from the President notifying them of successful completion.
 This allows them a period of two years to complete Step 2, being the On-Site Examination component.

 Please note that only the official Introduction to Membership package will be assessed at this time.
-Once payment ($175) is received, you will be mailed the questionnaire and the information you will need to complete Step One.
+Once payment ($195) is received, you will be able to download the questionnaire and the information you will need to complete Step One.